 The Company's main shareholder is in diverse businesses such as real estate development, energy, infrastructure and logistics.
 The Company is considering its options with respect to investment structures that would be optimal for its plans, whether as an operating or holding company.
-There is also minimal compensation of key management personnel in 2020.
+There is also no compensation of key management personnel in 2019.
+The financial and administrative functions of the company are handled by the employees of the Parent Company at no cost to the company.